ZhaomingKong/Denoising-Comparison/README.md

 # Denoising_Comparison

 We perform comprehensive experiments and compare more than 60 denoising methods on both synthetic and realistic datasets.

-All the datasets and Codes are available at (Google Drive): https://drive.google.com/drive/folders/1g_jf35YQ6xuC91KJo-eSAIVk6aC6PQMJ?usp=sharing \
-All the datasets and Codes are available at (BaiduYun Disk) (https://pan.baidu.com/s/1kYOeYRiVVJkq7h9iod6tVw Password：0cuw)

-Selected videos used for human ratings could be found at Data/Color_Video

-If you have any question feel free to contact me via: kong.zm@mail.scut.edu.cn

-Updates of our datasets are available at: https://github.com/ZhaomingKong/Real_Noisy_Clean_Color_IMAGES

-If you find our datasets and codes useful, please cite our paper.
+To gain access to the dataset and the code, please send me an email (kong.zm@mail.scut.edu.cn) with information including name, position and usage.